 Then it's looking at each of these passions.
 Emily, you'll love this and attaching a value to each one.
-There is no, there are no empty interest because again, we're not talking about hobbyists, we're talking about multi-passionate creatives, right?
+There is no, there are no empty interest because again, we're not talking about hobbyists.
+We're talking about multi-passionate creatives, right?
 So there are no empty passions.
-There is some kind of value that's attached to each of these ideas.
+There was some kind of value that's attached to each of these ideas.

-And I never, ever, ever say to a multi-passionate creative let's choose one thing.
-If you ever hear me saying that it is a secret code, it is a cry for help and come and help me because I will never say that because that will not land for a multi-passionate creative.
-You are essentially telling them I need you to not be yourself.
+And I never ever, ever say to a multi-passionate creative, let's choose one thing.
+If you ever hear me saying that it is a secret politics as a cry for help and come and help me, because I will never say that because that will not land for a multi-passionate creative.
+You're essentially telling them I need you to not be yourself.

 Do the opposite of what your intuition is telling you and just choose one thing.
 So I don't use that language instead.
 I'll say let's create a season of focus for the next 90 days.
 We're going to be in a season of focus where we're going to put together these elements and see what this looks like for you in a business seasons change.

 It feels a lot less, a lot less daunting, right?
 It feels less finite.
 It feels more moldable, more shapeable.
-So seasons of focus, which I typically like to say as a 90 day container, right.
+So seasons of focus, which I typically like to say is a 90 day container, right?
 And it's kind of like what Emily said, no new ideas for that season of focus.
 There are no new ideas we're dedicated to this.

 We created this together.
 It links to your values.
 I honor you as a multi-passionate creative for the next 90 days, let's create a 90 day container, a season of focus and really bring this idea forward.
 And when you go through that process and it's more holistic, the chances of a multi-passionate creative going with you and going through that, and maybe being finally ready to move forward and stick with something a little bit longer are a lot more likely.